 The document that sets out the details of the cover your policy provides.

-Downward movement of the ground beneath a building.
+The downward movement of the ground beneath a building is called subsidence.

 The maximum amount your policy will pay out.